 - Reviews roundup: What our members say about Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard®

 Like most travel rewards cards, the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® card offers a pretty generous sign-up bonus.
-For a limited time, new cardholders can earn 60,000 AAdvantage® bonus miles after they make $3,000 in purchases within the first three months of opening an account.
-As an added bonus, Citi waives the $95 annual fee for the first year.
+For a limited time, new cardholders will earn 50,000 AAdvantage® bonus miles after making $2,500 in purchases within the first 3 months of account opening.
+As an added bonus, Citi has a $0 intro, $99 after first year annual fee.

-Even after you’ve collected the bonus, you’ll earn two AAdvantage® miles for every dollar spent on American Airlines purchases — including tickets and in-flight purchases such as food, beverages and headsets — and one mile for every dollar spent on other purchases.
+Even after you’ve collected the bonus, you’ll earn two AAdvantage® miles for every $1 spent on American Airlines purchases — including tickets and in-flight purchases such as food, beverages and headsets — and two miles for every $1 spent at gas stations and restaurants.
 If you travel a lot — and tend to fly exclusively on American Airlines — you can rack up some serious miles.